Vaccination and Immunization Services Q&A

 Get up-to-date vaccinations and immunization for you and for your family at Dr. Shima Hadidchi MD Family practice.
-Call us for more information or schedule an appointment online.
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+Contact us for more information or schedule an appointment online.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 What is the difference between vaccination and immunization?

 What makes vaccines so important in our daily lives?

 How can I know if my vaccinations and immunizations are up to date?

 What vaccination and immunization do Dr. Shima Hadidchi MD offer?